Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 Financial strength first: A- or better is the floor for a lifetime income contract.
 Every carrier on this list meets that standard except EquiTrust, which warrants a separate conversation about position sizing before funding.

 Payout by term second: run the same design — same age, same premium, same period certain or life-only option — across every carrier you're considering.
-The April 2026 survey showed Athene leading 5- and 10-year rows while Penn Mutual led several 7-year rows.
+The May 2026 survey showed EquiTrust leading all three period-certain lengths on raw payout, with Athene and Nationwide trading spots in the A+ cluster by term.
 That rotation happens regularly.
 Never assume last month's rate leader wins this month.

 Contract design third: confirm the carrier offers the payout option you actually need — joint life, cash refund, inflation rider — before the rate comparison matters.
 Not every carrier offers every design in every state.